JMiller-2020/image-manip/README.md

 A repository for the image manipulation web-app I created starting summer of 2018 using HTML5 canvas tag and JavaScript workers.

 Please forgive the messiness of the code, it was not originally meant to be an entire project.

+*Note: Most of the work on this is now being done in my Github pages repo.